Skip to main content

 There are two ways of running these metadata collectors:

-• data.world cloud collectors: The Cloud collectors are managed and hosted by data.world for creating and managing data connections for cataloging metadata.
+• data.world cloud collectors: The Cloud collectors are managed and hosted by data.world for creating and managing data connections for cataloging metadata for data sources available over the internet.
 The user runs a simple wizard to configure and schedule the collector runs.
 Note that cloud collectors are not available for all metadata sources.

 Benefits of using cloud collectors